TheMaverickProgrammer/C-Python-like-Iterators/README.md

 # C-Python-like-Iterators
 Header only and using modern C++ 17 and templates, provides a function `enumerate` that easily returns key-value pairs for any standard container type as seen in the Python programming language.

+# Notes on index and key-type deduction
+Index values are always `size_t`.
+If you want the index, use that.
+For map types that have a key, the resolved variable type needs to be that type. e.g. `map<string, int>` the for loop will be `for(string key : enumerate(myMap)`

 # Minimal Working Example
 ```
 #include "Enumerate.h"